SikhaChauhan/arithmetic/README.md

 Added a Sub method in the Calculator class of feature-sub branch Created a feature-multiply branch
-Added a Multiply method in the Calculator class of feature-multiply branch
+Added a Multiply method in the Calculator class of feature-multiply branch Created a feature-divide branch
+Added a Divide method in the Calculator class of feature-divide branch